Congo's M23 rebels declare ceasefire but shelling continues

 In a sign of optimism for an end to violence that has killed millions through conflict and related disease, Russ Feingold, U.S. special envoy for the Great Lakes region of Africa, had said a peace deal could be reached as soon as this weekend.

-But writing in South Africa's Sunday Independent newspaper, South African military and defence analyst Helmoed Romer Heitman cautioned that it might be "too early to celebrate" an end to the rebellion.
+But writing in South Africa's Sunday Independent newspaper, South African military and defense analyst Helmoed Romer Heitman cautioned that it might be "too early to celebrate" an end to the rebellion.

 "Remember that M23 essentially pulled out of positions as (government) forces approached; they were not driven out in combat.
 Therein may lie a fatal over-optimism," he wrote.